algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

   - A heuristic approximation algorithm (e.g., A\* or Dijkstra’s algorithm) will be used to balance speed and accuracy.
   - The returned route duration must not exceed the shortest possible duration by more than 10%.

-- **Concurrency Support**
-  - The API will handle multiple concurrent queries with minimal impact on performance.

 ### Dataset Preprocessing

 - **Purpose**: